 Grade Six: Ancient History

 Second Semester: Ancient Rome.
 The term begins with an exploration of early Rome with an emphasis on geography and the story of Rome’s legendary founders.
-The boys then move to an investigation of how the republican form of government worked.
+The boys then begin an investigation into the workings of the Roman Republic and the society of that time.
 Finally, the breakdown of the Republic following the Punic Wars and the rise of the Empire are examined.
 Students consider the similarities between Ancient Rome and the United States.

 American History I: 1491-1850.
-This course begins a two-year sequence in American history for Forms I and II.
-Form I studies the period from 1491 to 1850, while Form II begins in 1850 and moves to present-day United States.
-This course provides the vehicle for the further development of important skills such as reading comprehension and analytical essay writing as well as the ability to draw inferences and detect bias in sources.
-Emphasis is placed on using primary source materials along with an accompanying textbook, American History by Prentice Hall.
+This course begins a two-year sequence in American history for Forms I and II and provides the vehicle for the further development of important skills such as reading comprehension and analytical essay writing as well as the ability to draw inferences and detect bias in sources.
+Emphasis is placed on using primary source materials along with an accompanying textbook.

 First Semester: The English Colonies & Birth of a Nation.
 The semester begins with an examination of the causes of European colonization, its impact on indigenous peoples, and the political, social and economic foundations of the 13 English colonies.
-Boys then examine the causes of the American Revolution, the creation of the U.S. Constitution, and the establishment of the Republic.
-Two novels, Blood on the River: Jamestown 1607 and Woods Runner, present the Jamestown colony and American Revolution from teenage boys’ perspectives.
-Simulations and debates are employed to sharpen thinking skills while promoting interest.
-Additionally, skills that include identifying points of view, differentiating between main ideas and supporting details, understanding cause and effect and the sequencing of events are practiced.
+Next, students examine the causes of the American Revolution, the creation of the U.S. Constitution, and the establishment of the Republic.
+Two historical fiction novels, Blood on the River: Jamestown 1607 and Woods Runner, present the Jamestown colony and American Revolution from teenage boys’ perspectives.
+Simulations and debates are employed to sharpen thinking and speaking skills while sparking interest.
+Additionally, identifying points of view, differentiating between main ideas and supporting details, understanding cause and effect and the sequencing of events are skills practiced throughout the term.

 Second Semester: Westward Expansion and A Nation Divided.
 The semester focuses on Westward Expansion.
 The Louisiana Purchase, Manifest Destiny, the Oregon Trail, Texas and the Mexican-American War are some of the topics covered.
 Students begin to examine the causes of sectional divisions, and the nature of American slavery.
-Boys undertakes a five-week research project on the topic of their choice.
-Finding suitable primary and secondary sources, evaluating the quality of Internet sources, taking notes and citing sources constitute the main research components.
+Understanding primary sources, evaluating the quality of Internet sources, and taking notes and citing sources constitute the research components used during the semester.